 COMO EL FILETE DEL MACHETE reflects the struggle for Puerto Rican Independence in song.
 The original was recorded by Disco Libre in 1978, during a burst of cultural and political activity.
-The current version was released by Paredon Records in 2004 with Smithsonian Folkways Records.
+The current version was released by Paredon Records in 2004 on Smithsonian Folkways Records.

 Singer, songwriter, political activist, Andres Jimenez had this to say about the importance of the music: “I use traditional music forms because I believe that it is easier for new ideas of change to be accepted when they are presented in forms people know to be their own.
 It is also an answer to the deculturation process being carried out in Puerto Rico by U.S. imperialism.
 We must reject things alien to our country, which have been introduced by the colonial power in order to deform our image of ourselves.
 We must become more conscious of our national values and traditional forms, and with that consciousness begin to construct a Puerto Rican nation.”

 The repertoire includes the call to arms, Despierta Boricua (Wake Up, Puerto Rican), written by Guarionex Hidalgo Africano and Matos Paoli and inspired by El Grito de Lares (The Cry of Lares), the first and only major revolt against Spanish rule in Puerto Rico.
-The revolt did not succeed but it demonstrates the power of the masses.
+The revolt did not succeed but it demonstrated the power of the masses.

 El Pobre Sigue Sufriendo (The Poor Keep on Suffering) confronts the glaring contradiction between the have’s and the have nots.
 The lyrics demand justice, the redistribution of wealth, sweeping reform, and an end to inequality.

 Canto Rebelde (Rebel Song), was composed in the 1940s by the poet, A. Pacheco.
 It calls on political activists to be dedicated, disciplined, and united in their struggle against colonialism.